Skip to footer content

 VB .NET

 This code loads a PDF file and converts each page into separate TIFF images.
-The asterisk (*) in the output file path acts as a placeholder - IronPDF automatically replaces it with incremental numbers for each page (page_1.tiff, page_2.tiff, etc.).
+The asterisk (*) in the output file path acts as a placeholder.
+IronPDF automatically replaces it with incremental numbers for each page (page_1.tiff, page_2.tiff, etc.).
+You can also load PDFs from memory streams or URLs for conversion.

-The RasterizeToImageFiles method efficiently renders each PDF document page as a high-quality TIFF image file, maintaining the original formatting and visual fidelity.
-The conversion preserves text clarity, images, and graphics elements from the source PDF.
+The RasterizeToImageFiles method renders each PDF page as a high-quality TIFF image.
+The conversion maintains original formatting and visual fidelity.
+It preserves text clarity, images, and graphics elements from the source PDF.
+IronPDF's Chrome rendering engine ensures accurate reproduction of complex layouts, fonts, and UTF-8 characters.

 Imports System.IO